FinGPT: Open-Source Financial Large Language Models: Related Work

 LLMs have been applied to various tasks within the financial sector \cite{dredze2016twitter,araci2019finbert,bao2021plato,delucia2022bernice}, from predictive modeling to generating insightful narratives from raw financial data.
 Recent literature has focused on using these models for financial text analysis, given the abundance of text data in this field, such as news articles, earnings call transcripts, and social media posts.

-The first example of financial LLMs is BloombergGPT \cite{wu2023bloomberggpt}, which was trained on a mixed dataset of financial and general sources.
+The first example of FinLLMs is BloombergGPT \cite{wu2023bloomberggpt}, which was trained on a mixed dataset of financial and general data sources.
 Despite its impressive capabilities, access limitations exist, and the prohibitive training cost has motivated the need for low-cost domain adaptation.

-Our FinGPT responds to these challenges, presenting an open-source financial LLM.
+Our FinGPT responds to the aforementioned hurdles, presenting an open-source FinLLM.
 It employs Reinforcement Learning from Human Feedback (RLHF) to understand and adapt to individual preferences, paving the way for personalized financial assistants.
-We aim to combine the strengths of general LLMs like ChatGPT with financial adaptation, exploiting LLM's capability in finance.
+We aim to combine the strengths of general LLMs like ChatGPT with financial adaptation, exploiting LLM's capability in open finance.